 Frequently asked questions

-Unless you are filming for a news or current affairs programme, we charge for all filming and photography in our properties, including our managed stations.
+Unless you are filming or taking pictures for news or current affairs purposes, we charge for all filming and photography in our properties, including our managed stations.
 Charging for our film service allows us to have a dedicated, experienced Filming Manager, ready to help you organise your shoot.

 You are required to have Public Liability Insurance for all of your filming and this must be in pounds sterling.
 We generally require cover of up to £10million for medium or large budget features, £5million for television and low budget features, and £2million for stills photography.
 If you are a student, you will need your university to cover you on their insurance.
 We will need confirmation of this by way of both a letter from your course tutor, and a copy of your university’s Public Liability Insurance document.